Once upon a time, I believed government was the solution.

-Of course, this was long before I became an immigration deportation trial lawyer.
+Of course, this was long before I became an immigrant advocate and defense lawyer.

 In the years since, I’ve watched candidate after candidate use “change” as part of their campaign themes.
 Gradually, I started to grow tired of the false promises.

 Sensing this growing disenchantment, our current president added “hope” to the campaign equation.